etnetera/owasp-dependency-check/README.md

 # owasp-dependency-check

-## ⚠️⚠️ Looking for a maintainer ⚠️⚠️
+## ⚠️⚠️ No longer maintained ⚠️⚠️

-**We will no longer maintain this package and we are looking for somebody to take over.
-If you want to continue developing this package, please reach out to me.**
+**This package is no longer maintained.
+The ownership was transfered to [atwupack](https://github.com/atwupack/owasp-dependency-check).**

 ---